-They were women his age mostly, with husbands, children, grandchildren too, and hard workers for themselsves and anyone who needed them.
+They were women his age mostly, with husbands, children, grandchildren too.
+Hard workers for themselsves and anyone who needed them.
 And they thought men were ridiculous and delicious and terrible, taking every opportunity to let them know that they were.
-In a group such as this one, they could do with impunity what they were cautious about alone with any man, stranger or friend, who rang the doorbell with a sample case in his hand no matter how tall he was, how country his smile or however much samess was in his eyes.
+In a group such as this one, they could do with impunity what they were cautious about alone with any man, stranger or friend, who rang the doorbell with a sample case in his hand no matter how tall he was, how country his smile or however much sadness was in his eyes.
 Besides, they liked his voice.
-It had a rough pitch, some note they heard only when they visited stubborn old folks who would not budge from their front yards and overworked fields to come to the city.
-It reminded them of men who wore hats to plow and to eat supper in; who blew into saucers of coffee, and held knives in thier fists when they ate.
-So they looked rig ht at him and told him any way they could how ridiculous he was, and to "yn are " what"
+It had a rough pitch, some note they heard only when they visited stubborn old folks who would not budge from their front yards and overworked fields to come to the City.
+It reminded them of men who wore hats to plow and to eat supper in; who blew into saucers of coffee, and held knives in their fists when they ate.
+So they looked right at him and told him any way they could how ridiculous he was, and how delicious and how terrible.
+As if he didn't know.